 Jamila T. Davis is an advocate for incarcerated women, a Ph.D. candidate, the co-founder of a nonprofit, and an author of 12 books.
 But for nine years, Davis served time at Danbury State Federal prison for mortgage fraud.
 Recently joining 600,000 people who are released from state and federal prisons each year—her story proves that sometimes adversity is an opportunity in disguise.

 While serving time, Davis, with the help of her mom, formed Voices International Publications, a book publishing company that was created to produce books that would inspire incarcerated women to heal, recognize their potential, and recapture their dreams.
-She landed several media interviews—two in particular with Forbes—which shed light on the racial and sentencing disparity between blacks and whites.

 While most people would think a convicted felon doesn’t have a voice in society, particularly someone who’s currently behind bars, how did you find the courage to advocate for yourself?